Beavean/Spectator/README.md

 * Programmatic UI
 * No 3rd-party libraries
 * 3 screens with different info
+* Data caching
+* Error handling
 * Built within 24 hours

-## Considerable to-dos before commercial release:
+## Requirements
+- iOS 14.0+
+- Xcode 14.0+

+## Suggested improvements
 - Add at least one more screen to the tabs with two date selections to get loss statistics for specific periods comparing the overall losses
+- Add interactions to equipment data
+- Add graphs with interactions
+- Add localization
+- Add more links to donations etc
+- Add push notifications for updates
+- Many more, if the JSON files are also planned to grow to REST API 'on server architecture'

+## To-Dos for product release:
 - Implement appearance switching in the app
-- Finish localization
-- Add handy links to donations etc
 - Add high-quality asset images and symbols
-- Anything else more, if the API(JSON files) is also planned to grow
+- Refactor nested methods
+- Test and fix bugs

+## Installation
+1. [Download](https://github.com/Beavean/Spectator/archive/refs/heads/main.zip) repository on your Mac
+2. Open Spectator.xcodeproj using Xcode
+3. Build <kbd> <br> command <br> </kbd> + <kbd> <br>R<br> </kbd>

 ## License